Edward of Angoulême: Legacy

 Edward's early demise caused great pain to both Richard and his parents: historian Alison Weir states that, from the time the Black Prince returned to England after Edward's death, "he was a broken man."
 Edward's death also had a substantial impact on English history.
 Even during Edward's lifetime, fears that John of Gaunt would claim the throne existed; Parliament passed the Act of 1368, which permitted children born in the English domains in France to inherit the Kingdom of England, perhaps fearing that the Act of 1351, which established Edward and Richard's citizenship as English, would not be enough to ensure their succession.
-After Edward III's death and Richard's ascension, a regency led by John of Gaunt was avoided.
+After Edward III's death and Richard's accession, a regency led by John of Gaunt was avoided.
 Nonetheless, Gaunt maintained his influential position in the years that followed, and acted as de facto regent until January 1380.

 Although Richard was only ten years old when he began his reign, towards the end of the 1390s, he began what historians consider to be a period of "tyranny".
 By the time of Edward's death, England was in the midst of fighting during the Hundred Years' War, which had been started by Edward III.
 Richard made efforts to end the war, but was unsuccessful due to opposition from his magnates and the French refusing to formally acknowledge their territorial losses by transferring land to the English.
 In 1399, Richard was imprisoned in the Tower of London and abdicated in favour of his cousin, the Earl of Derby.
 With Richard's death on 14 February 1400, the direct line of the House of Plantagenet was brought to an end.